just-install/just-install/README.md

 ## Installation

-Run this command in a command prompt, as Administrator:
+Run this command in a command prompt, as an Administrator:

 ```batch
 msiexec.exe /i http://go.just-install.it
 ```

-If you like more traditional means of installation then download [just-install.msi](http://go.just-install.it) and double click the file to install it yourself.
+If you would like a more traditional means of installation then download [just-install.msi](http://go.just-install.it) and double click the file to install it yourself.

 If you would like to automatically install programs when `just-install.exe` is launched, use the customizer [here](http://just-install.it/customizer.html).

-Want to try the next upcoming version of just-install?
-Run the following:
+If you want to try the next upcoming version of just-install, then run the following:

 ```batch
 msiexec.exe /i http://unstable.just-install.it